 Building up your garden’s soil is the best way to make your garden thrive this year.
-As we grow plants in our gardens year after year the oil breaks down and needs help to provide your garden with what it needs.
+As we grow plants in our gardens year after year the soil breaks down and needs help to provide your garden with what it needs.
 If you are growing a garden to feed your family or even to make a little extra money from your garden it is important to have great soil.
 Building up your soil is an easy taste that has a great reward.
 Fall is a great time to build up your soil for next year.

 Compost, compost, compost for the best garden soil

 Adding great compost to your soil is an amazing way to build up your soil quickly.
 Check your local Craigslist for a deal on mushroom compost.
 This strong compost is often sold by the truckload or large feed bags for cheap.
 Mushroom compost is high in salt so it is best to add to established plants rather than germinating seeds.
 This is a great start for any canning garden.

 If you would rather DIY your compost you can reduce kitchen waste and get great compost for your garden with a little work.
 A rotating composting bin can be a bit of an investment at around $100 but, you make your money back over the life of the bin while taking care of your compost and protecting it from critters easy.

 Give animal fertilizer a go for great soil